Safe and Verified Gomory Mixed Integer Cuts in a Rational MIP Framework

+{In the following, we describe the} algorithm to compute these approximations of the coefficients and \rhs, which is based on \emph{continued fraction approximations} (see, \eg \cite[Section 6.1]{Schrijver1986}). \paragraph{{Continued fraction approximations}} For {any rational number} $r \in \Q$ we compute the continued fraction

-and a sequence of \emph{convergents} $(\frac{p_i}{q_i})_{i =1}^n$ using the following recursive formulas:
+and a sequence of \emph{convergents} $(\frac{p_i}{q_i})_{i =1}^t$ using the following recursive formulas:

-It is known that all convergents $\frac{p_i}{q_i}$ of the continued fraction approximations are \emph{best approximations} in the sense that there exist no better approximations with a smaller denominator than $q_i$, see \cite[Theorem 17]{Khinchin1997}.
+It is known that all convergents $\frac{p_i}{q_i}$ of the continued fraction approximations are \emph{best approximations} in the sense that there exist no better approximations with a smaller denominator than $q_i$. {This has even been proven for a stronger notion of best approximation \cite[Theorem 17]{Khinchin1997}}.
 However, if we impose a fixed limit $M$ on the denominator, as is the case here, we are not guaranteed that the best approximation

 with respect to that limit is a convergent of the continued fraction approximation.

 To compute the best approximation in that sense we need to consider so-called \emph{intermediate fractions}.
 If $\frac{p_i}{q_i}, \frac{p_{i+1}}{q_{i+1}}$ are consecutive convergents of a continued fraction approximation, then we define the \emph{intermediate fractions}